bdubs-astro/DebounceSwitch/README.md

 __A c++ class for de-bouncing a mechanical switch.__

-The parameters are:
+- The required parameters are:
-1. a GPIO pin #
+  - the GPIO input pin #
-2. a flag that's true if using an internal pullup resistor
+  - a flag that's true if using an internal pullup resistor, or false otherwise
-3. a pair of callback functions that get called when the input pin goes either high or low
+  - a pair of callback functions that get called when the input pin goes either  low or high
-4. a debounce delay in milliseconds
+  - a debounce delay in milliseconds

-:black_small_square: The ```initPin()``` member function must be called first.
+- The ```initPin()``` member function must be called first.
 It configures the input pin, and returns the inital state of the switch.

-:black_small_square: The ```readPin(debounceDelay)``` member function returns the current state (de-bounced), and calls the corresponding callback function whenever the pin's state changes.
+- The ```readPin(debounceDelay)``` member function returns the current state (de-bounced), and calls the appropriate callback function whenever the pin's state changes.

 <h2> Sample Code:</h2>